garrandall/popular-music-data/tracks/budapest-george-ezra.md

 I'll, I'll up and run

 Oh, to you
-Ooh, you
+Oh, you
-Ooh, I'd leave it all
+Oh, I'd leave it all

 Oh, for you
-Ooh, oh
+Oh, oh
-Ooh, I'd leave it all
+Oh, I'd leave it all

 And give me one good reason
 Why I should never make a change